brianglass/anastasis/files/holy_fathers.md

 mso-bidi-font-size:10.0pt">You have become a type and rule for the whole Church of the thrice-blessed Trinity, teaching it to acknowledge as divine the incarnation of Christ, prophetically driving out the present blasphemy concerning the one uncreated Godhead.</span>

 <span style="font-size:14.0pt;
-mso-bidi-font-size:10.0pt">You rightly abolished the whole bulÂ­wark of impiety, holy Fathers, by teaching the difference of energy and fittingly declaring it to be natural, undivided, uncreated and all-effecting and all-powerful.</span>
+mso-bidi-font-size:10.0pt">You rightly abolished the whole bul­wark of impiety, holy Fathers, by teaching the difference of energy and fittingly declaring it to be natural, undivided, uncreated and all-effecting and all-powerful.</span>

 <span style="font-size:14.0pt;
-mso-bidi-font-size:10.0pt">You became the mouth God, O Saints, and proclaimed, as is right, that the One who is by nature unapproachable is communicated by enÂ­ergies and radiances alone.</span>
+mso-bidi-font-size:10.0pt">You became the mouth God, O Saints, and proclaimed, as is right, that the One who is by nature unapproachable is communicated by en­ergies and radiances alone.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:
 10.0pt;color:red;font-style:normal;mso-bidi-font-style:italic">Theotokion</span>